patattzel/fizzy-cloudron/README.md

 ## Setting up for development

-First get everything installed and configured with:
+First, get everything installed and configured with:

     bin/setup